ceccec/zeropoint/docs/KNOWLEDGE_BASE_SAVE_SUMMARY.md

 ## 🌌 Conclusion

-The knowledge base refactoring has successfully transformed the ZeroPoint system into a unified, DRY, and metaphysically-aligned knowledge base that embodies the I principle.
+The knowledge refactoring has successfully transformed the ZeroPoint system into a unified, DRY, and metaphysically-aligned knowledge system that embodies the I principle.
 All artificial boundaries have been dissolved, and knowledge now flows freely from the void through the I.

 **Key Achievements:**
 - ✅ Unified 7 knowledge sources into single interface